Pre-instruction for Pedestrians Interacting Autonomous Vehicles with an eHMI: Effects on Their Psychology and Walking Behavior: INTRODUCTION

-Several related studies have reported that instructions for an in-vehicle human-machine interface~(iHMI) of the AV have enabled drivers to improve their understanding of using the AV, perform interactively with the AV, and trust in the AV~\citep{hergeth2017prior, forster2019user, edelmann2020effects}.
-However, owing to the growing popularity of AVs, instructing pedestrians to understand the intention of the AV correctly during interactions presents an urgent issue that is yet to be studied widely.
+Several related studies have reported that instructions for an in-vehicle human-machine interface (iHMI) of autonomous vehicles (AVs) have allowed drivers to enhance their understanding of using AVs~\citep{forster2019user,matsuo2024enhancing}, interact effectively with AVs, and increase their trust in AV~\citep{hergeth2017prior, Sonoda_SA_Trust, edelmann2020effects}.
+However, due to the growing popularity of AVs, instructing pedestrians to understand the intention of the AV correctly during interactions presents an urgent issue that has yet to be widely studied.

-\subsection{Human cognition and knowledge learning}
+\subsection{Human Cognition and Knowledge Learning}

 This study suggests that the mechanism of the cognition-decision-behavior process of pedestrians is important during interactions with an AV to help pedestrians correctly understand the intentions of AVs through an eHMI.
 Therefore, this study focuses on the model proposed by~\citep{liu2020when,Liu2022_APMV} as presented in Fig.~\ref{fig:model}.
-This model consists of three parts, namely, situational awareness, risk evaluation based on hazard perception, and decision-making for behavior generation based on risk homeostasis.
-The situational awareness of a pedestrian includes the ability to perceive objects in the surrounding environment (\ie perception), understand the state and intention (\ie comprehension), and predict the future state (\ie projection).
-Thereafter, the pedestrian perceives the hazards based on the prediction results and evaluates the risk (\ie subjective risk).
-Subsequently, the pedestrian determines their behavior by comparing the subjective risk with the acceptable risk level (\ie target risk).
-This risk compensation process can be explained by the risk homeostasis theory~\citep{wilde1982theory}.
+This model consists of three parts, \ie situation awareness, risk evaluation based on hazard perception, and decision-making for behavior generation based on risk homeostasis.

-The mental model is a highly organized and dynamic knowledge structure that is an internal representation of a target system that contains meaningful declarative and procedural knowledge derived from long-term experiences and studies~\citep{jones2011mental,Al-Diban2012}.
-The model generates spontaneously by recognizing and interpreting the target system repeatedly~\citep{staggers1993mental}.
-Furthermore, the situation model is the current instantiation of the mental model~\citep{endsley2000}.
-Particularly, the situation model can be viewed as a prediction model constructed and supported by an underlying mental model~\citep{endsley1995toward,mogford1997mental}.
-This study suggests that the mental model provides the situational model with some prior information and knowledge to guide it in performing comprehension and projection in specific situations.